YashinN/event_pro/README.md

 ## Description

 EventPro is an event tracking and management web application.
-The main target for the app is conference venues that are consistently holding different events throughout the year and require a system where they can add, display,display and track all hosted events.
+The main target for the app is conference venues that are consistently holding different events throughout the year and require a system where they can add, display, and track all hosted events.
 EventPro will be a platform to effectively manage events through a CMS that will allow admin users to manage event content.
-The app will also provide a simple user interface for users to view and bookmark up-coming events.
+The app will also provide a simple user interface for users to view and bookmark upcoming events.

 ## Built with
 - Mongo DB